A - Wachusett Mountain State Reservation, Princeton, MA

 You can explore for good hawk watching sites near your home or place of work.
 (Lunch hour hawk watching can be very productive.)
 Look for open spots affording a relatively clear view of the northern horizon from west to east.
 Most fall migrants in eastern Massachusetts move on a northeast–southwest line from (very) roughly the Augusta, Maine, area.
 Thus your chances of seeing larger numbers are best as you head southwest through eastern Massachusetts.
 Northern Essex, Middlesex and Worcester counties have the greatest potential.
 Hilltops, parks, whatever.
 In the immediate Boston area, Great Meadows in Concord and Dunback Meadows in Lexington can be productive.
 During Broadwing migration, even large shopping malls can be productive.

-Our two main spring coastal sites, Pilgrim Heights and Plum Island, average roughly 1,700 and 1,100 hawks apiece over 6-12 weeks of coverage.
+Our two main spring coastal sites, Head of the Meadow Beach (formerly Pilgrim Heights) and Plum Island, average roughly 1,700 and 1,100 hawks apiece over 6-12 weeks of coverage.
 Coastal spring sites rarely see more than 200 in a day, but you tend to see the hawks very close, affording memorable views of individual birds flying at or below eye level.
 That is quite different from the fall migration, when Wachusett Mountain averages 11,000 hawks, the large majority of which are Broadwings.
 Fall inland sites can see as many as 10-20,000 hawks in a single day (9 times in 40+ years).
 Not so in spring.
 Also, good weather for migration can be quite different in spring.
 Plum Island does best with strong west or northwest winds most of the season, with strong southwest winds also being helpful in late April and early May.
-Pilgrim Heights does best on strong southwest winds that tend to push the migrants out onto Cape Cod.
+Head of the Meadow Beach does best on strong southwest winds that tend to push the migrants out onto Cape Cod.

 The two spring sites see largely different species at different times.
 Plum is best in April.
-Pilgrim Heights is best largely in May.
+Head of the Meadow Beach is best largely in May.
 There is little if any duplication in birds.
-Pilgrim’s most abundant migrants are Turkey Vultures, Sharp-shinned Hawks, Broad-winged Hawks, and American Kestrels.
+Head of the Meadow Beach’s most abundant migrants are Turkey Vultures, Sharp-shinned Hawks, Broad-winged Hawks, and American Kestrels.
 It is also the best site to see the occasional, almost annual Mississippi Kite, often on strong hot SW winds at the end of May.
 Plum’s most abundant migrants are American Kestrels, Sharp-shinned Hawks, Northern Harriers, and Merlins.

 Spring Hawkwatch Sites